-Churchill is led by industry veterans who bring an average of over 25 years' experience in middle market investing.
+Churchill is led by industry veterans who bring an average of over 27 years' experience in middle market investing.
 Senior management and the Investment Teams have a long history of working together focused exclusively on originating, underwriting, and monitoring middle market investments.
-The predecessor company managed by Churchill's senior management team, Churchill Financial, LLC ("Churchill Financial"), was founded in 2006 by current senior management team members Ken Kencel, Randy Schwimmer and Christopher Cox (the "Churchill Financial Founders").
-This core management team has been strengthened with the additions of David Heilbrunn, an original Churchill Financial team member, as Head of Product Development and Capital Raising in 2016, Shai Vichness as Chief Financial Officer in 2018 (solidifying the significant role he had in launching Churchill as a part of TIAA's asset management division (now doing business as Nuveen) in 2015); and Mat Linett, a long-time senior investment professional of Churchill Financial and Churchill, as Head of Underwriting in early 2019.
+The predecessor company managed by Churchill's senior management team, Churchill Financial, LLC ("Churchill Financial"), was founded in 2006 by current senior management team members Kenneth Kencel, Randy Schwimmer and Christopher Cox (the "Churchill Financial Founders").
+The Churchill Financial Founders have together unanimously approved all of the 740+ loans made by Churchill Financial and Churchill since 2006.
+This core management team has been strengthened with the additions of David Heilbrunn, an original Churchill Financial team member, as Head of Product Development and Capital Raising in 2016, Shai Vichness as Chief Financial Officer in 2018 (solidifying the significant role he had in launching Churchill as a part of TIAA's asset management division (now doing business as Nuveen) in 2015); and Mathew Linett, a long-time senior investment professional of Churchill Financial and Churchill (who now serves as Co-Head of Senior Lending alongside Randy Schwimmer).
 The Churchill Financial Founders, together with Messrs.
 Vichness and Linett, now comprise the Senior Loan Investment Committee.

-In January 2020, Nuveen's junior capital and private equity business merged with Churchill.
-While Churchill's senior lending and junior capital/private equity investment teams continue to approach the market with distinct investment processes, the merger has combined Nuveen's middle market private capital capabilities into one platform to achieve increased collaboration and scale, allowing Churchill to be a one-stop capital provider of choice to private equity firms and institutional investors.
+Additionally, in January 2020, Nuveen's Private Equity and Junior Capital team became part of Churchill, combining Nuveen's middle market private-capital capabilities in one team to achieve increased collaboration and scale and a unified brand in connection with our activities in the middle market private equity space.
+As a result of this combination, Churchill provides investors with a focused strategy for capitalizing on opportunities in the middle market, extensive market knowledge and a differentiated platform.
+The team includes over 100 professionals in New York, Charlotte and Chicago investing over \$9 billion annually and overseeing nearly \$20 billion in committed capital across multiple investment vehicles and limited partner commitments.
 In connection with this combination, Jason Strife joined the Churchill Financial Founders and Messrs.
 Heilbrunn, Vichness and Linett as part of the Churchill Management Team.
 The Junior Capital Investment Team brings rich experience in middle market private equity, mezzanine lending, investment banking, and capital markets roles, with several team members having experience investing across the entire balance sheet.